genesiscommunitysuccess/docs/docs/server-reference/other-modules/genesistodb/overview.md

 This is a step-by-step example of how to get an Oracle database up and running with **GenesisToDb**.

-A series of screenshots with examples of how to create tables, stored procedures and genesistodb.xml configuration.
-The images can be opened in a new tab to see them full size if necessary.

-Create INSTRUMENT_L1_PRICE table.
+1. Create INSTRUMENT_L1_PRICE table.

 ![](/img/dbtogenesis-create-table.png)

-Create Insert procedure.
+2. Create Insert procedure.

 ![](/img/createinsertprocedure.png)

-Create Modify procedure.
+3. Create Modify procedure.

 ![](/img/createmodifyprocedure.png)

-Create Delete table.
+4. Create Delete table.

 ![](/img/createdeleteprocedure.png)

-Create GenesisToDb configuration. **Ensure the xmlns:xi attribute is included inside the "dtaToDb" field if you want to use xinclude in your configuration**.
+Create **GenesisToDb** configuration. **Ensure the xmlns:xi attribute is included inside the "dtaToDb" field if you want to use xinclude in your configuration**.

 ![](/img/createconfig.png)